April-thunder/Pincet_Studio/readme.md

-# Webpage gor Pincet studio, Fragment
+# Webpage for Pincet studio, Fragment

 Exercise to improve Layput skills